-Our World Gallery will be opening on 29 June for an exciting new redisplay of our Anthropology collections.
+Our World Gallery is now open, offering an exciting new redisplay of our Anthropology collections.

-Over the next few years the Horniman Museum and Gardens will be asking the question: What does it mean to be human?
+Over the past few years the Horniman Museum and Gardens has been considering the question: What does it mean to be human?

-In a major three-year development of its gallery spaces, the Horniman's world-renowned Anthropology collection will be redisplayed.
+In a major three-year development of its gallery spaces, the Horniman's world-renowned Anthropology collection has been redisplayed.

 Celebrating the wonder and complexity of what it means to be human, visitors will encounter different ways of seeing the world through the display of exciting and inspiring objects from across the continents.
 The new spaces will allow visitors to see their own place among the variety and beauty of the world's many cultures, providing opportunity to reflect upon their own lives.